gioangeloella/content-system-toolkit/content-system-strategy-template.md

 Example format: *"Designing the systems that let product teams write well at scale."*

-Include: your name, the team or org this sits within, the date, and a version number.
+Include: Your name, the team or org this sits within, the date, and a version number.
 Version numbers signal that this is a living document, not a final decree.

 ---

-## Why Now
+## Why now

-Three sentences maximum.
+Three sentences max.
 Name the forces that make this the right moment.
 Most content system functions get created when several pressures converge at once.

 Common converging forces:
-- **A tooling shift** — AI or automation mature enough to make content systems genuinely scalable
+- **A tooling shift** — AI or automation is mature enough to make content systems genuinely scalable
 - **A structural change** — a reorganization, growth, or resource change that removes embedded content support
 - **A leadership mandate** — a directive to move a discipline from execution toward infrastructure

-> *Template line:* "Three forces converging: [tooling shift]. [structural change]. [leadership mandate]."
+> *Template line:* "Three forces converging: [Tooling shift].
+[Structural change].
+[Leadership mandate]."

 ---

-## The Core Grid
+## The four-cell grid

-A four-cell grid that answers the questions every stakeholder has.
-Keep each cell to 2–3 sentences.
+This answers the questions every stakeholder has.
+Keep each cell to 2–3 sentences max.

-### The Problem
+### The problem
 Name the real problem in business terms, not craft terms.
-Not "our microcopy is inconsistent" but "content quality depends on individual expertise and access to the right person — neither of which scales."
+Not "our UX copy is inconsistent" but "content quality depends on individual expertise and access to the right person — neither of which scales."

 > *Template heading:* "[Content is X, not Y]" — e.g., "Content is a craft without a system."

-### The Mandate
+### The mandate
 What you've been asked to do, framed as a shift.
 What are you moving *away from*, and what are you moving *toward*?

 > *Template heading:* "[Infrastructure, not execution]" or similar.

-### The Role
+### The role
 What this function actually owns.
 The one-line version of the job.
 Emphasize that the output is infrastructure, not individual deliverables.

 > *Template heading:* "[Architect, not author]" or similar.

-### The Users
+### The users
 Who uses the system you're building.
 Name them explicitly.
 The system exists to serve these people — say who they are and what the system must do for them.

 > *Template heading:* "[Product designers as content owners]" or similar.

 ---

-## What the Content System Is
+## What the Content System is

 The clearest way to explain a content system to a non-content audience is in layers.
 Here's a three-layer model that works for most contexts — adapt the specifics to your org.